 On the other hand, pharmas and biotechs stand at the precipice of a steep patent cliff, with patent losses threatening to wipe out \$92 billion a year in sales of blockbuster drugs by 2025.
 While innovative treatments could replenish these pipelines, the pace of approvals is slowing in key markets.
-The FDA approved just 37 new molecular entities in 2022 - well short of the 50 greenlighted in 2021 - and just 12 accelerated to approvals amid Congressional scrutiny.
+The FDA approved just 37 new molecular entities and biologics license applications - well short of the 50 green-lighted in 2021 and just 12 accelerated approvals amid Congressional scrutiny.
 More than half of pharma CEOs in a recent survey cited regulatory changes as a top trend disrupting their businesses.